y99chat/vue-avataaar/README.md

 <h1 align="center">vue-avataaar demo</h1>
 ## Introduction

-This project is a Vue.js component wrapper for the library [avataaars](https://avataaars.com/) designed by [Pablo Stanley](https://twitter.com/pablostanley).
-[Cartoon Avatar Maker Demo](https://y99.in/articles/online-cartoon-avatar-maker/)
+This is a demo for [vue-avataaar](https://github.com/jtouzy/vue-avataaar) component by jtouzy [Cartoon Avatar Maker Demo](https://y99.in/articles/online-cartoon-avatar-maker/)